ProminentEdge/leaflet-measure-path/README.md

 ## API

+The simplest way to enable measurements for a path is to pass the option `showMeasurements: true` when creating the path.
+To control the measurement options, you can also pass `measurementOptions`, see [options](#options) below.

-The plugin adds the methods listed below to Leaflet's `L.Polyline`, `L.Polygon` and `L.Circle` classes.
+The plugin also adds the methods listed below to Leaflet's `L.Polyline`, `L.Polygon` and `L.Circle` classes.

 ### showMeasurements(options)